Spacetchi/tumblr/README.md

 # tumblr

-This is the repository for all my [tumblr themes](https://fiveppi.tumblr.com).
+This is the repository for all my [tumblr themes](https://5ppi.tumblr.com).

 ## How-To

-You will find the html files in  `[Theme Name] > theme > [theme_name].html`.
-Copy and paste the raw text into your tumblr's customize page.
+You will find the html files in  `[Theme_Name] > theme > [theme_name].html`.
+Copy and paste the raw text into your tumblr blog's customize page.

-Documentation for each theme is in `[Theme Name] > theme > documentation.md`.
+Documentation for each theme is in `[Theme_Name] > theme > documentation.md`.

-Additionally, this information is usually mirrored on [tumblr](https://fiveppi.tumblr.com) in a more user-friendly manner.
+Additionally, this information is usually mirrored on [tumblr](https://5ppi.tumblr.com) in a more user-friendly manner.

 ## Finished Themes